Wilfred/wilfred.github.com/_posts/2016-04-26-effortless-major-mode-development.markdown

 ---
 layout: post
 title: "Effortless Major Mode Development"
+tags:
+ - emacs
 ---

-Emacs today has great tooling to help you develop reliable major modes without forcing your favourite libraries on your users.
-In this post, I showcase a few tips on some tools you may have overlooked.
+It's now easier than ever to write major modes in Emacs.
+If you haven't written a major mode in a while, or you're just starting out, here are my top tips:

 ## Use regexp-opt

 As of Emacs 24, `regexp-opt` takes a `'symbols` option.
 You should write your font lock keywords like this:

+{% highlight common-lisp %}
 (defvar cask-mode-font-lock-keywords
   `((,(regexp-opt
-       ;; Full list taken from http://cask.readthedocs.org/en/latest/guide/dsl.html
-       '("package" "package-file" "files" "depends-on" "development" "source")
+       '("package" "package-file" "files" "depends-on")
        'symbol)
      . font-lock-keyword-face)
+{% endhighlight %}

 This has two advantages.
 By whitelisting keywords, users can quickly spot mistakes when editing: